-Part of the mission for the National Security Agency's Center for Assured Software (CAS) is to increase the degree of confidence that software used in the DoD is free from exploitable vulnerabilities.
+The primary mission of the National Security Agency's (NSA) Center for Assured Software (CAS) is to increase the degree of confidence that software used within the Department of Defense (DoD) is free from exploitable vulnerabilities.
 Over the past several years, commercial and open source static analysis tools have become more sophisticated at being able to identify flaws that can lead to such vulnerabilities.
 As these tools become more reliable and popular with developers and clients, the need to fully understand their capabilities and shortcomings is becoming more important.

-To this end, the NSA CAS regularly conducts studies using a scientific, methodical approach that measures and rates effectiveness of these tools in a standard and repeatable manner.
-The methodology (termed the CAS Static Analysis Tool Study Methodology) is based on a set of artificially created "known answer tests" that comprise examples of "good code" as well as "flawed code".
-In applying the methodology, the tester tests all tools using the common "testing corpus".
-The methodology then offers a common way to "score" the tools so that they are easily compared.
-With this "known answer" approach, testers can have full insight into what a tool should report as a flaw, what it "misses", and what it actually reports.
-The CAS has created and released the test corpus to the community for analysis, testing, and adoption.^a
+To this end, the CAS regularly conducts studies using a scientific, methodical approach that measures and rates effectiveness of these tools in a standard and repeatable manner.
+The CAS Static Analysis Tool Study Methodology is based on a set of artificially created known answer tests that comprise examples of "intentionally flawed code."
+Each flawed example, with the exception of specific test cases, has at least one corresponding construct that is free from that specific flaw.
+In applying the methodology, the tester analyzes all tools using this common testing corpus.
+The methodology then offers a common way to "score" the tools' results so that they are easily compared.
+With this known answer approach, testers can have full insight into what a tool should report as a flaw, what it misses, and what it actually reports.
+The CAS has created and released the test corpus to the community for analysis, testing, and adoption.1

-This report provides a step by step description of this methodology in the hope that it can become part of the public discourse on the measurement and performance of static analysis technology.
+This document provides a step by step description of this methodology in the hope that it can become part of the public discourse on the measurement and performance of static analysis technology.
+In addition, this document shows the various reporting formats used by the CAS and provides an overview of how the CAS administers its tool study.
 It is available for public consumption, comment and adoption.
-Comments on the methodology are welcome and can be sent to cas@nsa.gov.
+Comments and suggestions on the methodology can be sent to CAS@nsa.gov.

-^a This test suite is available as "Juliet Test Suite" published as part of the National Institute of Standards and Technology Software Assurance Technology Exposition (SATE) project.
+1 This test suite is available as the "Juliet Test Suite" and is publicly available through the National Institute for Standards and Technology (NIST) at http://samate.nist.gov/SRD/testsuite.php.